jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 * General CPU bottlenecks (6in4 does have some CPU requirements)
 * Bad configuration e.g. MTU.

 The alternative theory which Virgin Media itself seems to think might be the case is it's their CPE causing the performance problem for customers.
 This however is also debated as the issue has been proven to occur on the first version of the SuperHub and up.
-Equally, remember the encapsulation theory.

 The many theories as to what the specific issue is with 6in4 are widely debated and disputed.
-Ultimately, it doesn't really matter as it is worth pointing out that 6in4 is also a transitional technology and shouldn't be used forever either, so holding out on 6in4 is basically just like not deploying IPv6 anyway.
+Ultimately, it doesn't really matter as it is worth highlighting that 6in4 is also a transitional technology and shouldn't be used forever either, so holding out on 6in4 is basically just like not deploying IPv6 anyway.
 The real "fix" here is to demonstrate to Virgin Media that IPv6 is needed now.
-Thus resolving the lack of IPv6 problem and negating the need to use any form of transitional IPv6 deployment.
+Thus resolving the lack of native IPv6 problem and negating the need to use any form of transitional IPv6 technology in the first place.

 ### Alternative IPv6 options

-Now you've been informed about the lack of native IPv6, and the specific 6in4/tunnel issues.
-What other options are available without native IPv6?
-You could of course just not bother and wait for Virgin Media to eventually deploy it after all.
-Chances are however you are interested in IPv6 and likely an enthusiast like me.
-Here are some alternatives you could look into.
+Now you've been informed about the lack of native IPv6, and the specific 6in4/tunnel issues you are likely to encounter.
+What are the potential IPv6 options available?
+The easiest option would be to simply wait for Virgin Media to just deploy IPv6 themselves, however given it has been over 10 years since the question was first asked and we're still waiting, that's not really going to be a quick solution.
+Below are some alternatives you might want to consider if you cannot wait for Virgin Media itself to deploy IPv6.

 1. **[Andrews and Arnold L2TP service](https://www.aa.net.uk/broadband/l2tp-service/)** - Unlike Virgin Media, Andrews and Arnold actually thought about IPv6 a while ago and have had it working on their network for a long time (IT CAN BE DONE!).
 While not a sales pitch, their L2TP service allows you to have one, or a block of static IPv4 address and at minimum a /48 native IPv6 prefix.
 The downside?
-There is a speed cap and data isn't unlimited, but if you can configure an L2TP tunnel on a client somewhere, you'll be in business and essentially have your IPv6 transit from someone else entirely.
+There is a speed cap (either 100 or 200 mbps) and data isn't unlimited, but if you can configure an L2TP tunnel on a client somewhere, you'll be in business and essentially have your IPv6 transit from another ISP entirely.
 This isn't unheard of after all and Andrews and Arnold themselves note some of their customers do this right now.

-2. **Rent a VPS with native IPv6** - If you can get a VPS from a provider like Linode, Digital Ocean etc, you can setup your own VPN tunnel with something like Wireguard and provide a IPv6 prefix over the tunnel.
+2. **Rent a Virtual Private Server (VPS) with native IPv6** - If you can get a VPS from a provider like Linode, Digital Ocean etc, you can setup your own VPN tunnel with something like Wireguard and provide a IPv6 prefix over the tunnel.
 You could also do this with 6in4 but at this point, if you've gone that far, you might as well have native IPv6 to start with.
-Any VPN solution should likely be based on Wireguard these days compared to OpenVPN, given Wireguard is more optimised for embedded devices and offers better speed due to being less taxing on CPU.
+Any VPN solution should likely be based on Wireguard compared to OpenVPN, given Wireguard is more optimised for embedded devices and offers better speed due to being less taxing on CPU with more modern cryptography.

-3. **Configure 6in4 on another independent WAN link** - Multihoming is becoming more common, and it's not just something in the enterprise world anymore.
+3. **Configure a 6in4 tunnel on another independent WAN link** - Multihoming is becoming more common, and it's not just something in the enterprise world anymore.
 We know that the 6in4 issues are specifically related to Virgin Media regardless of what the actual cause is, so there is nothing stopping you from having a tunnel point to an IP address on another internet connection on the same router, if you happen to have multiple internet connections of course.

-There is however one major issue with all of these solutions, they'll cost you money in addition to your existing Virgin Media contract.
-You will need to weight up how much is it worth to have performant IPv6 vs not at all or putting up with poor 6in4 performance and living with it given that is the free option without cost.
+There is however one major issue with all of these alternative solutions, they'll cost you money in addition to your existing Virgin Media contract.
+You will need to weight up how much is it worth to have performant IPv6 vs not at all or putting up with poor 6in4 performance and living with it.

 ## Tell Virgin Media what you think

 By now you know that Virgin Media have been very resistant to deploy IPv6.
 The general view and consensus they are signalling suggests that they just don't see any business or customer benefits to do it.
-While that might be true to a degree some of their major competitors like BT and Sky, deployed IPv6 years ago with little fuss.
-Equally, Virgin Media will have to deploy IPv6 at some point, because it is the future, like it or not.
-Therefore, the only option we have as customers is to make Virgin Media listen.
+While there might not be a strong customer use case currently, some of their major competitors like BT and Sky, deployed IPv6 years ago with little fuss regardless.
+Equally, Virgin Media will have to deploy IPv6 at some point, because it is the future of the internet, like it or not.
+IPv4 is technically classified as legacy and holding on to it is just delaying the inevitable.
+Therefore, the only option we have as perhaps more technically minded customers is to make Virgin Media listen.
 Perhaps if they get enough noise from customers about IPv6, they might just start to pay more attention, instead of disregarding it as they have done for over 10 years.
 While a lot of Virgin Media customers won't know or even care about IPv6, the people that do have a responsibility to at least make Virgin Media listen and convince them that the time is now!

 The simple solution to fix all of this complicated mess is for Virgin Media to deploy IPv6, which seems obvious when it is said like that, but it really is!

 **Time to spread the word!
-Sign the petition and tweet them.
+Consider signing the petition and tweet them to raise awareness.
 Let your voice be heard.
 Deploy IPv6!**